rpnlatex v1.4.2

 • i Move N items (default 1) from the stack into the document at the current selection position.

 • j Move N items (default 1) from the document back onto the stack.
+If N is more than 1, items are taken from the current selection position and above, to match what i does.

 • I Copy N items (default 1) from the stack into the document at the current selection position without removing them from the stack.